Elio-Benedicto/Elio-Benedicto/ME LEIA.md

 - 👋 Olá, sou Elio Benedicto
 - 🌱 Ainda estou aprendendo a programar...
-- 😀 Fico feliz em vc ter baixado um dos meus códigos!
+- 😀 Fico feliz em vc ter entrado no meu perfil!

 <!---
 Elio-Benedicto/Elio-Benedicto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.